ScrapCodes/SS-on-kube/README.md

 1. A one click deployment, using kubernetes, Apache kafka and Apache Spark structured streaming.

-2. Online evaluation of various images using a pre build model for Object Recognition.
+2. Online evaluation of text sentiment using a pre build model for Text sentiment analysis.

-3. For model serving there are many tools available, since the whole pipeline is running inside kubernetes, we will use something that can run inside a container.
+3. For model serving there are many tools available, since the whole pipeline is running inside kubernetes, we will use IBM MAX(Model Asset Exchange).

 4. There is also a plan to build a nice UI that displays running stats.